Welcome to Harvest!

 A Charlotte Mason education respects the child's dignity as an individual made in God's image.

 Harvest offers a wonder-filled experience for the whole family.
 Hours spent driving children to do homework can be devoted to doing what you value.
 Parents wonder why they see so much growth when we require so little homework.
 You can experience first hand by coming to The Tuesday and Thursday Feast for the riches.
 Classes combine to study art, music, and hand work.
-You can help by driving students on our weekly trip to the nursing home and see the love of God shared with people who don’t get many visitors.
+You may enjoy driving students on our weekly trip to the nursing home and see the love of God shared with people who don’t get many visitors.
 You might get to watch a lizard molting, sample sweet honeysuckle, or hear two chickadees calling to each other on our weekly nature walk.
-If you want to know more, you can come to the monthly large room meeting to be immersed in an element of your child’s day.
+If you want to know more, come to the monthly large room meeting to be immersed in an element of your child’s day.

 If you are eager to dig more deeply now, you may want to read For the Children’s Sake by Susan Schaeffer Macaulay.
 This book inspired teachers to launch Charlotte Mason schools in the Southeast thirty years ago.
 Know and Tell: The Art of Narration by Karen Glass addresses narration which taps into our natural desire to tell each other what is on our mind.
 The author interviewed our staff for her material on how narration looks in a classroom.